telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 subscribeContextAvailability request.
 That is, the registration corresponding to Room1 and Room2 temperature.
-Note that, although Room1 and Room2 registered two attributes (temperature and pressure) only temperature is shown, as the attributeList in subscribeContextAvailability only includes temperature.
+Note that, although Room1 and Room2 registered two attributes (temperature and pressure) only temperature is shown, as the attribute vector in subscribeContextAvailability only includes temperature.

 The NGSI specification is not clear on if an initial